therealbnut/swift-evolution/proposals/NNNN-explicit-ownership-type-attribute.md

 > However, this system does have a certain cost: learning curve.
 Many new users to Rust experience something we like to call ‘fighting with the borrow checker’ [...] more experienced Rust developers report that once they work with the rules of the ownership system for a period of time, they fight the borrow checker less and less.

 Swift aims to be approachable from the start, it aims to be a pleasure to work with, not a fight.
 Predictability and robustness are desirable because they make it easier to use Swift.
 This proposal is conceptually simple, and is also opt-in, it is straightforward and helpful when used, and doesn't hinder when not used.

+Rust also restricts it so you can only have one owner.
+This allows for a lot of really good optimisations.
+It may complicate some data structures, or cause users to opt-out if it is incompatible with their code.

+Rust largely puts the burden on the programmer, the programmer must define at the callsite how ownership works.
+This proposal defines ownership on types, the burden is on the designer of the data structures.

 -------------------------------------------------------------------------------